TimCliff/condenser/app/help/en/faq.md

 <a class="anchor" name="Where_do_the_new_STEEM_tokens_come_from"></a>
 ## Where do the new STEEM tokens come from?

-Blockchains like Steem and bitcoin produce new tokens each time a block is produced.
-Unlike bitcoin, where all of the new coins go to the block producers (called miners), the Steem blockchain allocates a majority of the new tokens to a reward fund.
+Blockchains like Steem and Bitcoin produce new tokens each time a block is produced.
+Unlike Bitcoin, where all of the new coins go to the block producers (called miners), the Steem blockchain allocates a majority of the new tokens to a reward fund.
 The reward fund gives users tokens for participating in the platform.

 <a href="/faq.html#Table_of_Contents_Economics">&#11025;</a>
 <a class="anchor" name="How_many_new_tokens_are_generated_by_the_blockchain"></a>